-1. Knowledge Transfer Program

-In 2019, the University launched its own transfer program to co-fund projects in collaboration with external partners to promote technology and knowledge transfer and revitalize the involvement of academics in collaborative projects.
-The program has a budget allocation assigned to transfer projects with entities and companies of special relevance from two different areas of action:

-2. Civic Engagement Research groups

-Established research groups on:
+1. Knowledge Transfer Program In 2019, the University launched its own transfer program to co-fund projects in collaboration with external partners to promote technology and knowledge transfer and revitalize the involvement of academics in collaborative projects.
+The program has a budget allocation assigned to transfer projects with entities and companies of special relevance from two different areas of action: - A. Knowledge transfer actions aimed at the consolidation, strengthening and development of basic and applied research with an impact on the productive fabric. - B. Knowledge transfer actions that contribute to sustainable development and better access to rights, and that promote social awareness and critical social reflection aimed at eliminating violence and reducing social exclusion, in line with the Sustainable Development Goals of the United Nations 2030 Agenda.
+2. Civic Engagement Research groups Established research groups on: